silviaegt/literature-translation/README.md

 # literature-translation
-Map of literary translations with data from the [Encyclopedia of Mexican Literature](http://elem.mx/) a collaboration between de Fundación Mexicana para las Letras and the Daniel Cosío Villegas Library
+Map of literary translations with data from the [Encyclopedia of Mexican Literature](http://elem.mx/) a collaboration between de Fundación Mexicana para las Letras and the [Daniel Cosío Villegas Library](http://biblioteca.colmex.mx/) coded by [amaurs](https://github.com/amaurs/)